-DIP switch 1 determines whether the On screen menu display will be shown on the Program SDI outputs and the broadcast analog outputs (on the 7711HDC-SN-EAES4 version).
+DIP switch 1 determines whether the On screen menu display will be shown on the Program SDI outputs and the broadcast analog outputs (on the 7712HDC-SN-EAES4 version).

-DIP 1 DESCRIPTION

-Off
+DIP 1 DESCRIPTION Off On Screen Menus disabled on program video outputs (SDI OUTPUT and ANALOG OUTPUT).
+On screen menus will only be on the analog MON OUT outputs.
 On (default) On Screen Menus enabled on program video outputs (SDI OUTPUT and ANALOG OUTPUT) and the analog MON OUT outputs.

-Table 5-2: On Screen Display Control Switch Settings
+Table 5: On Screen Display Control Switch Settings